rmetzler/articles/package_managers.md

 }
 ```

-Executing this command in a directory wiht `composer.json` will install all dependencies into your project.
+Executing this command in a directory with `composer.json` will install all dependencies into your project and generate a `composer.lock` file, same as in Ruby the `Gemfile.lock`.

 ```
 php composer.phar install
 ```

 One big difference to NPM is that [packagist.org](https://packagist.org/) doesn't host any files.
 It is completely based on Git/Svn/Hn tags.
-Submitting a package to [packagist.org](https://packagist.org/) means submitting a link to a public Git, Subversion or Hn repository. [packagist.org](https://packagist.org/) expects that there is a `composer.json` in the root directory of the master branch AND that there tags on the repository.
+Submitting a package to [packagist.org](https://packagist.org/) means submitting a link to a public Git, Subversion or Hn repository. [packagist.org](https://packagist.org/) expects that there is a `composer.json` in the root directory of the master branch AND that there are tags on the repository.
 The name of the tag is the version number displayed on [packagist.org](https://packagist.org/).

 ### Pros